FelipeRivera/route-experiment/README.md

 hey -z 2m -c 100 -m POST -T 'application/json' -d @req.json http://localhost:8080/route
 ```

-Track **P95** on Grafana (panel: *P95 Route Duration*).
-Your pass criteria is *p95 ≤ 3s*.

 ## Importing other cities / custom areas

 - Update the env vars of the `ingest_bogota` service in `docker-compose.yml`:
   - `CITY=medellin`, `PLACE_NAME=Medellín, Colombia`, etc.
 - Or add an additional ingest service per city.
 The route engine loads any city by name.

-See the citations in the main instructions for **Geofabrik**, **Overpass Turbo**, and **OSMnx** for alternate data prep paths.

-## Notes

-- This is a lean demo (no PostGIS needed).
-For production-grade spatial queries or map matching, enable PostGIS.
-- Nginx upstreams are set to two fixed instances.
-To add more engines, duplicate the service and upstream entries.